wbotelhos/normalizy/README.md

 ## Filters

 We have a couple of built-in filters.
-The most one is just a wrapper o the original String methods:

 ### Number